Spotify revenue beats on higher subscriber addition

-(Reuters) - Spotify Technology SA (SPOT.N) on Wednesday reported better-than-expected second-quarter revenue as the music streaming company added more paid subscribers to its premium service.
+July 31 (Reuters) - Spotify Technology SA on Wednesday reported better-than-expected second-quarter revenue as the music streaming company added more paid subscribers to its premium service.

 Spotify said it now has 108 million premium subscribers, up 30% from a year earlier.
 Revenue from premium subscribers, which account for nearly 90% of its overall revenue, rose to 1.50 billion euros ($1.67 billion) in the quarter.